handshake-org/goosig/README.md

 # GooSig

-GooSig was created specifically for the [Handshake Project][handshake] and addresses a very specific problem: an [airdrop] to Github users' RSA keys allows Github users to be _identified on-chain_.
+GooSig was created specifically for the [Handshake Project][handshake] to address a very specific problem: an [airdrop] to Github users' RSA keys allows Github users to be _identified on-chain_.
 In order to anonymize who is receiving coins from the airdrop, cryptographic trickery is required: GooSig allows the creation of signatures originating from RSA private keys _without revealing the RSA public key_.